jackguoxz/ItineraryService/README.md

 ============================================

 - Basic authentication is used for the API security, we should consider use HTTPS or OAuth.
-- RestTemplate is used executing HTTP request from client to server, the server's address need to be hard coded, it is essential to have a tool that helps the services to discover their counterparts.
+- RestTemplate is used for executing HTTP request from client to server, the server's address need to be hard coded, it is essential to have a tool that helps the services to discover their counterparts.
 We should consider use Eureka from Netflix as it has outstanding Spring support.
 - Circuit Breaker and Service Downgrade is not implemented yet, we should consider use Hystrix,  Hystrix is a library from Netflix,it isolates the points of access between the services, stops cascading failures across them and provides the fallback options.